effectivemade/labs-office-elevator/effectiveOfficeBackend/readme.md

 ## Workspace

-Allows users to book workstations and meeting rooms, and for the admin to edit information about these locations (number of charges, seating, etc).
+Allows users to book workstations and meeting rooms.
+Through admin panel you can edit information about these places (number of charges, seating, etc).

 ## Users

-Provides the ability to authenticate via work email, add information about employee, and connect integrations.
+Provides the ability to authenticate via work email, add information about employee and connect integrations.

 # Architecture :hammer: